IBM/graph-db-insights/README.md

 * Please download the files from : https://www.kaggle.com/deepmatrix/imdb-5000-movie-dataset .
 * Trim the data to 600 rows for the purpose of this tutorial and Rename the file  `Graphdb-Insights.csv`
-* From your project page in DSX, click `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
+* From your project page in Watson Studio, click `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
 * Click `browse` and navigate to `Graphdb-Insights.csv` on your computer.
 * Add the files to Object storage.

 ![](doc/source/images/add_file.png)

-* Repeat the above steps to upload `config.json` DSX configuration file to Object storage from URL: https://github.com/IBM/graph-db-insights/blob/master/configuration/config.json
+* Repeat the above steps to upload `config.json` Watson Studio configuration file to Object storage from URL: https://github.com/IBM/graph-db-insights/blob/master/configuration/config.json